open-resources/physics_bank/content/public/006.Force/Topic Outcome/Mass inside rotating cone/Mass inside rotating cone.md

 <img src="q12_2013practiceFinal.png" alt="An inverted cone whose walls make an angle theta with the vertical axis.
 The vertical height measured from the pointed end is h." >

-As shown in the figure, a small block of mass $m$ is placed inside an inverted cone that is rotating around a vertical axis with period $T$.
-The walls of the cone are frictionless and make an angle $\theta$ with the vertical.
+As shown in the figure, a small block of mass $m$ is placed inside an inverted cone.
+The mass is put into rotational motion around the inside of the cone around a vertical axis with period $T$.
+The walls of the cone can be assumed to be frictionless, and make an angle $\theta$ with the vertical.
 What is the value of $T$ if the block is to remain at a height $h$ above the apex of the cone?
 Give your answer for $T$ in terms of $m$, $h$, $g$, and $\theta$.

 Note that it may not be necessary to use every variable.
 Use the following table as a reference for using each variable: